MDU-PHL/arbow/README.md

   --three-prime-start INTEGER    First base of the 3' UTR region in 1-index in
                                  the ref sequence  [default: 29675]

+  --include-const                When outputting the clean alignment, leave
+                                 constant sites in the alignment. [default is to remove]

   --help                        Show this message and exit.
 ```